 Marianna Adelaide Bullard

-The Life Summary of Marianna Adelaide
+Brief Life History of Marianna Adelaide

-When Marianna Adelaide Bullard was born on 20 June 1839, in Medway, Norfolk, Massachusetts, United States, her father, Eleaser Thompson Bullard, was 25 and her mother, Marian Abigal Brigham, was 22.
+When Marianna Adelaide Bullard was born on 20 June 1839, in Medway, Norfolk, Massachusetts, United States, her father, Eleaser Thompson Bullard, was 25 and her mother, Marian Abigail Brigham, was 22.
 She married Warren H. Howe on 26 January 1864, in Medway, Norfolk, Massachusetts, United States.
 They were the parents of at least 1 son and 5 daughters.
 She died on 4 September 1875, in Marlborough, Middlesex, Massachusetts, United States, at the age of 36, and was buried in Rocklawn Cemetery, Marlborough, Middlesex, Massachusetts, United States.

 Photos and Memories (0)